rodeoflagellum/rodeoflagellum.github.io/assets/2022/for_attitudes_gene_editing/discarded_pieces.md

     - (*: widespread use (good, bad, not sure)), Men: [36, 29, 35], Women: [24, 32, 44], HS or less: [23, 34, 43], Some college: [33, 28, 39], College graduate: [33, 29, 38], Postgraduate: [38, 28, 34], Much experience: [43, 31, 26], Little experience: [34, 33, 33], No experience: [23, 28, 49], High religiousity: [14, 46, 39], Medium religiousity: [29, 29, 41], Low religiousity: [43, 20, 36]
     - (**: betterment vs. meddling?), High religiousity: [26, 72], Medium religiousity: [45, 53], Low religiousity: [64, 36]
     - (***: government regulation (too far, not far enough)), Republican/lean Republican: [62, 37], Democrat/lean Democrat: [35, 63]

+****Definition genome editing

+‘‘Genome editing’’ collectively refers to a set of technolo- gies, including a new tool based on the CRISPR/Cas9 mechanism discovered in Streptococcus pyogenes.

+****Distinction between somatic gene-therapy and genome editing

+In many ways, preceding gene-transfer technologies that fell short of ‘‘genome edit- ing’’—i.e., introduced genes into cells but did not permanently incorporate them into the genome—laid the groundwork for issues presented in this statement.

+In the 1980s, true genome-targeting techniques—that is, the targeted modification of a specific sequence at its normal genomic location rather than the insertion of gene copies at other locations—were pioneered for germline engineering in mice.
+These early studies catalyzed much research and thought into the scientific advantages of gene targeting over traditional gene-transfer methods.
+By 2010, decades of work had culminated in the development of a variety of engineered nucleases such as zinc-finger nucleases, meganucleases, and transcription activator-like effector nucleases.
+In early 2013, the introduction of an RNA-guided nuclease—the CRISPR/Cas9 system adapted from the bacterial species Streptococcus pyo- genes—was shown to specifically cleave target sequences and enable a new approach to precise genome modifica-6–9

+Genome-editing tools all work in a similar fashion.
+They ‘‘target’’ specific DNA sequences for individual genes or non-coding regions by engineering certain proteins or pro- tein-RNA complexes that can then recognize and bind the sequences and generate single-strand or double-strand DNA breaks.
+For example, a Cas9 protein along with a CRISPR ‘‘guide RNA’’ can find a target gene among the thousands of genes in a cell’s genome and cleave both DNA strands at the target site.
+It is this cleavage event groundwork for the issues presented in this statement.
+Of relevance here are several key issues raised by early so- matic gene-therapy trials: (1) a real prospect of treating and even curing previously intractable diseases, especially in cases where the primary cause is a defective gene; (2) the possibility of undesirable side effects, sometimes due to the delivery method or to the random insertion site of the transferred DNA itself; and (3) regulatory oversight